Mission & Vision

 Vision: As public servants committed to advancing equity and fostering liberation for all 2SLGBTQIA+ people, we embrace humility, compassion, diversity, collaboration, respect, and joy in our work.
 We pledge to honor public involvement, community accessibility, and to listen and proactively center the needs of the most marginalized members of our community.

-On Friday, May 16th and Saturday May 17th, the Washington State LGBTQ Commission will convene for their third public meeting of 2025.
-We hope you are able to find some time join us to hear more about Commission work, and we highly encourage 2SLGBTQIA+ individuals around the state to tune in and share public comment with us, in-person or virtually, during the meeting on Saturday at 12:00pm.
-You are welcome to attend as much or as little of the meeting as you would like and come/go as you please.
+On Friday, January 16th, from 9:00AM to 5:00PM, the Washington State LGBTQ Commission will convene for their first public meeting of 2026.
+We hope you are able to find some time join us to hear more about Commission work, and we highly encourage 2SLGBTQIA+ individuals around the state to tune in and share public comment with us, in-person or virtually.
+Public comment begins at 4:30pm, but the public is always welcome to observe any portion of the meeting.

 Image